GRMDS/User_Recommender/README.md

 is deployed on the [RMDS LAB](https://grmds.org).

 ## Introduction
 RMDS wants to recommend RMDS user to other RMDS users customly based on user similarity.
-We would collect user data from the database and calculate out similarity scores for each pair of users, and recommend users to users who have high similarity scores with them.
+RMDS would collect user data from the database and calculate out similarity scores for each pair of users, and recommend users to users who have high similarity scores with them.

 The recommendation system consists of four components: data processing, model development, model update, and model evaluation.
 - [mask_data.py](https://github.com/GRMDS/User_Recommender/blob/main/mask_data.py): Preparing data for recommender algorithm.
 In this section, we have three main steps.
 First, to protect user privacy, we mask users' information with fake data. then, because of the sparsity of the data, we fill the null data with multiple methods. finally, we integrate and clean the data.